Requirements for Graduation

 Physical Education Requirement

 Students must complete two units of physical education at Colgate.
 Students are strongly encouraged to complete the requirement by the end of sophomore year.
-A complete listing of physical education and outdoor education activities may be found in the description of the physical education department web page.
+A complete listing of physical education and outdoor education activities may be found on the physical education department web page.
 Athletes may earn one physical education credit for each full year of participation on varsity teams.
 Students may earn a maximum of one physical education credit per club sport.
 Questions about physical education credits should be directed to the Department of Physical Education.

 Students are expected to participate in official course registration on the announced dates for each term of attendance.
 Later registration will jeopardize admission to courses.